Injuries and Wounds: Types, Medicolegal Importance and Gunshot Wounds

 Defence wounds, self-inflicted wounds and fabricated wounds

-Whether an injury was sustained, self-inflicted or fabricated is a question the trial court asks every time, and it is recall-grade for NET.
+Whether an injury was sustained, self-inflicted, or fabricated is a question the trial court routinely asks of the medical officer.

 Gunshot wounds: entry, exit and range

 Range of fire.
-The standard four-step continuum is the staple MCQ stem.
+The standard four-step continuum is the staple stem.